jetbrains-academy/scala-tutorial/Definitions and Evaluation/Naming Things 2/task.md

-## Methods

-Definitions can have parameters.

-## Excercise
+## Exercise
-Let’s define a method that computes the area of a disc, given its radius.
+Let’s split the method from the previous task into two parts, so they could be used apart from each other.